ShozenD/AutocorrelationShell.jl/README.md

 For more details refer to the [documentation](https://boundaryvalueproblems.gitlab.io/autocorrelation-shell/)

+To see the examples of analysis done using AutocorrelationShell.jl and the presentations Statistics Research Training Program student conference at UC Davis visit the [analysis repository](https://github.com/ShozenD/RTG-Wavelet-Analysis-2020)

+## Authors
+This package was made by Rishi Subramanian, Christina Chang, and Shozen Dan under the supervision of Professor Naoki Saito at University of California, Davis.

 ## Dependencies
 The required packages are
 + `AbstractTrees`
++ `Documenter`
 + `DSP`
 + `LinearAlgebra`
 + `Plots`
++ `Random`
 + `Statistics`
 + `StatsBase`
++ `StatsPlots`
 + `Wavelets`

 ## Usage